Remember Jewish Opole Lubelskie

 OPOLE LUBELSKIE DURING THE HOLOCAUST

 Immediate executions and assaults were committed by Nazi military police on a daily basis.
+Under the administration of the local Judenrat, there was a 30-person unit of the security service – the Jewish police (Ordnungsdienst).
 Due to poor living conditions, the death rate in the ghetto was high: on average, 50 people died or were killed in Opole Lubelskie every day.
 Jewish men aged fourteen to sixty years old, were forced to slave labor for occupying Germans.
 Workers had to work in sugar factories, or were hired for cleaning works, road construction and various forest and agricultural jobs.
+These included labor camps at Niezdów, Janiszkowice, Górna Owczarnia and Łaziska.

 WHAT REMAINS